aredn/aredn/README.md

 * 32MB RAM devices have limited free RAM, installation of additional packages not recommended
 * 32MB RAM devices with active tunnels may sustain high load with slow response
 * Mikrotik hAP lite model is not yet functional on 5Ghz, is only configured for mesh RF on 2GHz
-* Uniquiti PowerBeam devices with 1GB ports may frequently drop links over longer cat5 lengths.
+* Ubiquiti PowerBeam devices with 1GB ports may frequently drop links over longer cat5 lengths.
 See work around at https://github.com/aredn/aredn_ar71xx/issues/165

 The following devices have a peculiar cat5 configuration due to a limitation in the Ethernet driver.